Respirators - Respirator Care

 - Inspect the respirator before and after each use and during cleaning.

-- Inspect equipment designated for "emergency use" at least monthly, and after each use.
+- Inspect equipment designated for "emergency use" at least monthly, and before and after each use.

 - Replace all parts that are cracked, torn, broken, missing or worn.

-- Follow the manufacturer's instructions and consult CSA Standard Z94.4-11 Selection, Care and Use of Respirators for information on the care, maintenance, and storage of respirators.
+- Follow the manufacturer's instructions and consult CSA Standard Z94.4-11 (R2016) Selection, Use and Care of Respirators, for information on the care, maintenance, and storage of respirators.

 - Ensure that no holes or tears are present.

-- Inspect for cracked, scratched or loose-fitting lenses.
-For a full facepiece respirator, check for missing mounting clips.
+- Inspect for cracked, scratched or loose-fitting lenses and missing gaskets.

 - Ensure that the metal nose clip forms easily over the bridge of the nose on disposable respirators.